otodavid/space-tourism/README.md

 - [Deployment](#deployment)

 ### Overview
-The task was to build a complete website using the design files provided.
+The task was to build a multi-page website using the design files provided.
 The space tourism website consists of four webpages in total.
 The data (text and images) to be used in each page were all provided by the designers.
 The original challenge and files related can be found [here](https://www.frontendmentor.io/challenges/space-tourism-multipage-website-gRWj1URZ3).
 Below is the developed preview for the website:

 ![image](https://user-images.githubusercontent.com/55490663/210116177-0815b5fe-a5bd-4594-97df-0880e905fed6.png 'Challenge Preview')